What Universal Credit is

-Universal Credit works differently from other benefits - so if you're moving from another benefit it's important to know the differences.
+Universal Credit works differently from the old benefits - so it's important to know the differences.

 The biggest differences are:

 - you can get Universal Credit if you're unemployed but also if you're working

 - you'll usually get a single payment each month, rather than weekly or fortnightly

 - instead of getting a separate housing benefit, your rent will usually be paid directly to you as part of your monthly Universal Credit payment

 How Universal Credit works

 You'll usually get one monthly payment to cover your living costs.
 If you claim Universal Credit as a couple, you and your partner will get one payment between the 2 of you.
 The payment is made up of a basic 'standard allowance' and extra payments that might apply to you depending on your circumstances.

-You might be able to get extra payments if:
+You might be able to get extra payments if you:

 - need help with housing costs

-- you're disabled or have a health condition
+- are disabled or have a health condition

 Check how much you might get on GOV.UK.

 If you get help with rent

 If your UC payment includes help with rent, you'll usually need to pay your landlord each month from your Universal Credit payment, even if you live in social housing.
 You can ask the DWP to pay your rent directly to your landlord if you're in debt, have rent arrears or are struggling with money.

 If you're working

 You can work and still get Universal Credit - your Universal Credit will reduce gradually as you earn more.
 Your Universal Credit will go up if your job ends or you earn less.

 Claiming other benefits if you get Universal Credit